qcscine/molassembler/NOTES.rst

 6. Demonstrate functionality with a very simple example, e.g. CH(Cl)(Br)(I) MOLFile, then permute and generate 3D structures of both stereoisomers.

+- cppcheck
+- Consider re-separating distance and chirality constraint collection.
+Caching it during distance constraint collection and forcing calculation of distance constraints if only chirality constraints are requested is VERY awkward.
 - Transition to CTest ?
 - Add hooks to git to automatically build a release version on commit and run the tests